microsoft/fluentui-react-native/packages/dependency-profiles/README.md

 npm add --save-dev @fluentui-react-native/dependency-profiles
 ```

-Next, configure each of your onboarded React Native packages to use `@fluentui-react-native/dependency-profiles`:
+Next, configure each of your onboarded React Native packages to use a profile from `@fluentui-react-native/dependency-profiles` for the react-native version you're using under "presets".
+You can read more about configurations here: https://microsoft.github.io/rnx-kit/docs/tools/align-deps#configure and presets here: https://microsoft.github.io/rnx-kit/docs/tools/align-deps#presets.

 ```
++ const furnProfiles = require('@fluentui-react-native/dependency-profiles');
++ const furnProfile = furnProfiles[0.68];

+ .
+ .
+ .

  {
    "rnx-kit": {
      "alignDeps": {
 +      "presets": [
-+        "@fluentui-react-native/dependency-profiles"
++        "furnProfile"
 +      ],
        "requirements": [
         "react-native@0.68"